Financing & Incentives

 e-Services by Minnesota Department of Revenue

-Online tool designed to allow businesses to view taxpayer records, file returns, make payments, and update registration information.
-Businesses are able to access information 24-7 and benefit from real time help.
+An online tool designed to allow businesses to view taxpayer records, file returns, make payments and update registration information.
+Businesses are able to access information 24-7 and benefit from real-time help.